bgreg/invoicer/README.md

 - [ ] When an invoice has been paid build a script that lets you say `pay invoice_1` which would move it would move it to paid folder and give it a time stamp.

-- [ ] make the invoicer render handle any length string and still look like a box

-- [ ] Handle formatting of large numbers.

-- [ ] Improve word breaks in the row class

-- [ ] Rip out all the table rendering logic and replace it with this: https://github.com/tj/terminal-table because he already handled all the edgecases.